dsrhaslab/lazyfs/README.md

 -   **[cache.simple]** or **[cache.manual]**: To setup the cache size and internal organization.
 For now, you could just follow the example using the **custom_size** in (Gb/Mb/Kb) and the **number of blocks in each page** (you can just leave 1 as default).
 For manual configurations, comment out the simple configuration and uncoment/change the example above to suit your needs.

+It is possible to specify a set of faults for injection.
+The example above illustrates how to define the two currently available fault types that can be defined through the configuration file (other faults are injected while LazyFS is running).
+For each injection, it is mandatory to specify the type, which can be one of the following:

+-   **reorder**: This fault type is used when a sequence of system calls involving a given file, is executed consecutively without an intervening fsync.
+In the example, during the second group of consecutive writes (the group number is defined by the parameter `occurrence`) to the file "output.txt", the first and fourth writes will be persisted to disk (the writes to be persisted are defined by the parameter `persist`).
+After the fourth write (the last in the `persist` vector), LazyFS will crash.
+-   **split_write**: This fault type involves dividing a write system call into smaller portions, with some of these portions being persisted while others are not.
+In the example, the fifth write issued (the number of the write is defined by the parameter `occurrence`) to the file "output1.txt" will be divided into three equal parts if the `parts` parameter is used, or into customizable-sized parts if the `parts_bytes` parameter is defined.
+In the commented code, there's an example of using `parts_bytes`, where the write will be split into three parts: the first with 4096 bytes, the second with 3600 bytes, and the last with 1200 bytes.
+The `persist` vector determines which parts will be persisted.
+After the persistence of these parts, LazyFS will crash.

 Other parameters:

 - **fifo_path**: The absolute path where the faults FIFO should be created.
 - **log_all_operations**: Whether to log all file system operations that LazyFS receives.
 - **logfile**: The log file for LazyFS's outputs.
 Fault acknowledgment is sent to `stdout` or to the `logfile`.

 To **run the file system**, one could use the **mount-lazyfs.sh** script, which calls FUSE with the correct parameters: